 - Biotin (Vitamin B7)

-Bananas are usually best added to an already well-balanced diet of your dog.
+However, bananas are usually best added to an already well-balanced diet of your dog.
+Make sure your dog receives a sufficient amount of protein and fats from healthy sources.

 RELATED: 11 Best Superfoods for Dogs